SparksFlash/Socket-Programming/README.md

 # Socket-Programming

+Socket-Programming — simple TCP/UDP socket examples and exercises for learning.

 Collection of simple socket programming examples used for learning and demonstrations.
 Each `problem xx` folder contains a short project with server and client code (TCP/UDP) for specific exercises.

 Structure